SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 ---
-title: Setting up with multiple PyNN Versions
+title: Setting up a Software Development Environment for SpiNNaker
 ---

 # Installation